 As a rarely visited part of your home, water entry into your home’s crawlspace can easily go unnoticed for an extended period of time.
-Outdoor flooding, cracks in the foundation, a leaky HVAC unit or any upstairs flooding can lead to significant standing water in your crawlspace.
+Outdoor flooding, cracks in the foundation or any upstairs flooding can lead to significant standing water in your crawlspace.

-• Standing water in a crawlspace provides a constant means for mold spores to rapidly reproduce.
+- Standing water provides a constant means for mold spores to rapidly reproduce.

-• Excess moisture in the air can dampen the insulation – reducing its effectiveness as a heat blocker, driving up energy costs and providing a food source for mold.
+- Excess moisture in the air can dampen the insulation, reducing its effectiveness as a heat blocker, driving up energy costs.

-If you are concerned that your crawlspace is allowing the rampant growth of mold, we encourage you to contact us to arrange a free inspection and consultation of your crawlspace.
-The only way to protect the structural integrity of your property and the health of your family from the dangers of mold is to consult Novos for a certified crawlspace restoration.
+If you are concerned that your crawlspace is allowing the rampant growth of mold, we encourage you to contact us regarding a free crawlspace inspection and consultation.
+The only way to protect the structural integrity of your property and the health of your family is to consult Novos about a professional crawlspace restoration.

 At Novos, we specialize in crawlspace restoration and encapsulation.
-Whether your crawlspace is filled with standing water, or there is just enough moisture to allow mold to grow, Novos will undertake a complete crawlspace restoration to protect your family and the integrity of your home.
+We’ll undertake a complete restoration of your crawlspace – whether your crawlspace is filled with standing water or there is just enough moisture to allow for the growth of mold.

-With every crawlspace restoration that we perform, Novos follows this standard plan for proper encapsulation:
+With every crawlspace restoration, Novos follows this standard plan for proper encapsulation:

-• Removal of all existing contaminated insulation and the existing plastic vapor barrier (if one is present).
+- Removal of all existing contaminated insulation and plastic vapor barrier (if one has been previously installed).

-• Installation of new ceiling insulation and low-permanence plastic sheeting as a vapor barrier.
+- Installation of new sub-floor insulation and low-permanence plastic sheeting as a vapor barrier.

-• Seal off any vents that allow airflow from the outside into the crawlspace.
-This prevents humidity changes within the crawlspace.
+- Seal off any vents that allow airflow from the outside into the crawlspace.
+This prevents seasonal humidity changes within the crawlspace.

-• If necessary, installation of a sump pump to remove any new water that enters the crawlspace – provided water entry through the foundation cannot be stopped.
+- If necessary, installation of a sump pump to remove any water entry into the crawlspace that cannot be stopped by the exterior foundation.